 I had planned to try and fit two more short trails in to the end of the year, but responsibilities at home have put these on hold.
 I did manage half of the Northumberland coast path which I hope to finish at some stage.

-I can’t write about this year without mentioning some of the people in it as well as the hikes.
+I can’t write about this year without mentioning some of the people in it, as well as the hikes.
 As my ambitions to do longer trails have grown, I have realised that the best people to turn to for advice are people who have done them.
-It was therefore a huge pleasure to meet Sarah and Alasdair Fowler, Colin Ibbotson (Tramplite) and Chris Townsend and to chat about their experience on some of the worlds great trails.
+It was therefore a huge pleasure to meet Sarah and Alasdair Fowler, Colin Ibbotson (Tramplite) and Chris Townsend and to chat about many aspects of their experience on some of the worlds great trails.

-At the end of 2013, all the comfortable assumptions I had about hiking have disappeared and I find myself full of questions, and plans for the future.
-Thanks for reading & I hope all your plans for next year come to fruition as I look forward to reading about them.
-All I can say about 2013 really, is who knew!
+At the end of 2013, many of the assumptions I had about hiking have disappeared and I find myself wanting to improve my mountain skills in the coming year.
+Thanks for reading and I hope all your plans for next year come to fruition.
+I look forward to reading about them.
+All I can say about 2013 really is who knew!